A few years ago, a dog named Capitan passed away in Argentina at the age of 15 after spending eleven years waiting by his owner’s grave every night.

 Dogs who wait at their owners’ graves may be waiting at the last place they detected their humans by scent.
 In fact, they may be able to detect the scent of their owners’ bodies even after they are buried with their super noses.

 Coren, the psychology professor, believes it is likely that dogs hold out hope that their owners will simply return–not as corpses, but as they always were in life.
-He says they don’t understand that death is final, and states, “I hate to say this – but in some respects they may have it better than we do, because at least they still have that glimmer of hope.”
+He says dogs don’t understand that death is final, and states, “I hate to say this – but in some respects they may have it better than we do, because at least they still have that glimmer of hope.”

 Why Do Dogs Mourn?